-So it was by the demonic realm Jung received his information.
+So, it was by the demonic realm Jung received his information.
 Jung also was experienced “induced a dissociative altered state of conscious and made a visionary ‘descent’ into the unconscious,” and this world was named the Land of the Dead.
-Sounds like some sort of astral projection to me.
+It sounds like some sort of astral projection.

 Carl Jung was also into astrology:

 “I made horoscopic calculations in order to find a clue to the core of psychological truth…I dare say that we shall one day discover in astrology a good deal of knowledge which has been intuitively projected into the heavens (Source).”